 1969: Tensions resulting from desegregation (for which there were no workshops or counseling given) leads to the first uprising at Asheville High School, which begins as a planned walkout and ends with the destruction of a building under construction.
 School closes for a week and a city-wide curfew is imposed for six months.
 Eventually, City Council meets with the students who organized the walkout and many of their demands for fairer treatment are met.

 1972: A second conflict at Asheville High School, which allegedly began over a controversy surrounding an interracial couple, leads to the hospitalization of eight people.

-1974: Allen High School, a private prep school for young black women, closes.
-The building is now Asheville Office Park (just before tunnel on College St.).
+1974: Allen High School, a private prep school for young Black women, closes.
+The building is now Asheville Office Park (just before the tunnel on College St.).

 - Third protest at Asheville High School